 - Blue Thunder.
 The title helicopter appears from below the side of a bridge to save a woman being (unjustly) pursued by the police.
 Watch it here.
 The helicopter actually had a "whisper" mode that could be turned on to make it quieter than normal.
 Apparently, it was not a good idea to use it all the time.
 It most likely reduced the performance in exchange for sound reduction.

 - Undercover Brother.
 As the title character is fighting Mr. Feather, The Man's helicopter rises up from behind a wall.

-- Star Trek V. On the planet where "God" was imprisoned, the Klingon Bird-of-Prey rose up over a hill to rescue Kirk.
+- Star Trek V: The Final Frontier.
+On the planet where "God" was imprisoned, the Klingon Bird-of-Prey rose up over a hill to rescue Kirk.

 - Aliens.
 When Ripley and Newt are about to be attacked by the Alien Queen in the atmosphere processing plant, the dropship rises up from below the edge of the platform they're on - partially due to the explosions all around them.

 - No Country for Old Men: The speeding car at the end that severely wounds Anton Chigurh at the end isn't heard until it crashes into Chigurh's car.

 - Thelma & Louise had a helicopter rising up over a cliff.